-A remarkable result can be observed on the networks tested on P.20: the great part of the networks trained on P.21 can solve this problem almost perfectly, although P.21 does not carry the concept of shape mirroring.
-In particular, DenseNet-201 can reach state-of-the-art results on both P.1 and P.20.
+A remarkable result can be observed on the networks tested on P.20: the great part of the networks trained on P.21 can solve this

 In this generalization scenario, CorNet-S and ResNets suffer from the removal of residual and recurrent connections only when addressing P.1 and P.20, reaching the minimum accuracy on these problems with the CorNet-S-WS-WR, where both the residual and recurrent links are missing.
 ResNet-18-WS defines an exception to this trend since it can perform better than the full ResNet-18 on these two problems.